arcus/education_fellows/reproducibility.md

 * What units does the data use?
 * What kind of thing is the data measuring?
 * What are the expected values?
-* Are there any codes for specific cases (e.g. missing vs. unwilling to answer)?
+* Are there any codes for specific cases (e.g. missing vs. unwilling to answer vs. does not apply)?

 Metadata can be found in many places.
 Sometimes it's implicit, as when it appears in variable names.
 The variable "weight_kg", for example, discloses both the measure and the units.
 Often metadata is found more fully explained in **data dictionaries** or **codebooks**, where variables in a dataset are described more completely.
 Sometimes metadata can be found almost in passing, mentioned in an abstract or in the methods section of a paper, or in some descriptive text that accompanies a data download or a figure.

 Creating useful metadata is a crucial step in reproducible science.
 It's essential in helping run an efficient project involving multiple people, since helpful metadata can help reduce incorrect data collection, recording, and storage.
 Metadata can help explain or contextualize some findings (e.g. when the time of day of a blood draw affects lab results).
 It can also support the use, discovery, and access of data over time.

 Metadata can exist at various levels of a project.
-Some metadata is overarching and describes an entire project (e.g. the institution that oversaw the data collection), some metadata catalogs and classifies the tools or products of research like datasets, code files, and auxiliary files, while other metadata adheres to a specific data field (e.g. the make and model of a medical device that gave a certain measurement).
+For example, some metadata is overarching and describes an entire project (e.g. the institution that oversaw the data collection), while other metadata adheres to a specific data field (e.g. the make and model of a medical device that gave a certain measurement).

 REDCap is one example of software that explicitly creates a data dictionary that includes information such as the name and description of a variable, the kind of input that can appear there (alphanumeric, numeric, email format, etc.), and whether a field could identify a subject or not.